TykTechnologies/tyk-charts/tyk-pump/README.md

 #### Mongo Pump
 To view analytics data on Dashboard if your backend is Mongo:
-Set `global.backend='mongo'`, and add connection details for mongo (same as Dashboard configurations) under `global.mongo`.
+Set `pump.backend='mongo'`, and add connection details for mongo (same as Dashboard configurations) under `global.mongo`.

 #### Postgres Pump
 To view analytics data on Dashboard if your backend is Postgres: